tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ### Start new work

 Depending on your team's mindset around [WIP limits](https://www.planview.com/resources/articles/benefits-wip-limits/), you could also start new work.
-Part of what can make having multiple units of work in progress harmful to overall team productivity can also help make receiving feedback easier.

 When you are starting work on a new problem, you not only physically move on, but also emotionally.
-You become invested in the new code you are writing, and lose some of the attachment you add to your previous code.
+You become invested in the new code you are writing, and lose some of the attachment you had to your previous code.
 This emotional detachment to your old work may make it easier to receive critical feedback on it.

 However, from a project management point of view, this detachment can cause productivity issues.
 You can end up feeling like the feedback on your old code is just a distraction from the current work you are doing.
 If the detachment goes too far, it can lead to slow turnaround time and delay getting code into the hands of users.